samwhx/booksearch/README.md

 # Server

 Navigate to `/server` folder.

+Run the `library_books.sql` sql script located inside `/sql_file` to generate your database.

+Duplicate the `.env.sample` file and rename it `.env`.
+Change the details to match your system's DB information and folder locations.

 Run `nodemon` for a dev server (assuming you have nodemon installed).

 The server will be located at `http://localhost:3000/`, but only the below endpoints will be exposed:

 ## Endpoint: '/api/books'
 > Only accepts GET requests.